jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/3- Customizing Our Page.md

 ## Exercises

 1. Update your app to what we have (except for the "Before Render" and "After Render" stuff... leave that out)
-2. After lead paragraph element in the index page, add a new paragraph that says "Now with warp-speed mode- get light-years ahead of the competition".
+2. After lead paragraph element in the index page, add a new paragraph that says "Now with warp-speed mode... get light-years ahead of the competition".

 ![](../images/exercise-results.png)